 I am going to write on one of my big “pet peeves” this week.
 The harshest criticism of most delivered software comes from people frustrated by their interaction with the user interface.
 In my experience, most change requests are related to users and the user interface (UI).
 Now I know that most project managers are neither the designer nor developer of the UI.
 However, during initial design and prototype reviews, there are best practices to follow based on human factors and cognitive science research that create a friendlier product.
-(I work with a bunch of cognitive scientists and have been told this often!)
+(I work on many projects with cognitive scientists and have been told this often!)

 In September 2010, I talked about the user design from the perspective of flow and functionality in “Keep Users in Mind in Your Design.”
 In this post, I am going to talk more about the presentation of information or action requests to the user rather than the navigation of the software.
 For the following 10 guidelines, I am relying on the insightful work of Jeff Johnson in his book, Designing with the Mind in Mind and the excellent book on documenting user requirements by Karen McGraw and Karan Harbison, User-Centered Requirements: The scenario-based engineering process.

 - Consistency.
 People act first on their expectations and experience.
 To translate that knowledge to the UI means presenting options in the same way each time the user is required to take an action.
 For example, if the software requires the user to consent or affirm an action before moving forward, the consent window should always be in the same place, with the same options, using the same words, in the same order.
 It also means that if different pages have the same capability, for example “search”, then that option should always be shown in the same place on the screen.
-At Cognitive Technologies (where I work) we use the Performance DNA™ methodology to ensure a match with the user’s mental model and work processes.
+At Cognitive Technologies (where I previously worked) we used the Performance DNA™ methodology to ensure a match with the user’s mental model and work processes.

 Grouping.
 Take advantage of people’s natural tendency to group objects that relate to one another.
 Use spacing, font type and size and nearby controls to create a natural visual group that is clearly separate from other groups.
 For example, this page from Adobe Photoshop Help uses white space, color, font size and symbols to guide the user to selectable options.